nearform/nftrace-scaffold/README.md

 ##Additional notes:
 This will only work on linux.

-This will not be pushed on NPM for now, so you must add this repo to your project manually to require it, some time in the future it will be able to be installed from npm and required as a simple module, instead of requiring the directory.
+This will not be pushed on NPM for now, so you must add this link to your project manually to require it, some time in the future it will be able to be installed from npm and required as a simple module, instead of requiring the directory.

 ###TODO
 Allow the use of constants and variables in the fields of the tracepoint.